 Related Questions in MONTE-CARLO-TREE-SEARCH

-- Monte Carlo Tree Search Improvements
+- Quasi Best-First (QBF) for opening book generation with Monte Carlo Tree Search (MCTS)

 - MCTS backpropagation with alpha-beta estimation